CO-FOUNDER AND PRODUCING ARTISTIC DIRECTOR, ACTORS BRIDGE ENSEMBLE

 MEMBER, ACTORS EQUITY ASSOCIATION, THE UNION OF PROFESSIONAL ACTORS AND STAGE MANAGERS

-Vali is the artistic director of the Actors Bridge Ensemble, which she co-founded in 1995.
+Vali is the Producing Artistic Director of the Actors Bridge Ensemble, which she co-founded in 1995.
 She has produced over 90 productions for the company, has acted and directed over 30, and authored six.
-She founded and directs Act Like A GRRRL, an autobiographical writing and performance program for teenage girls and adult women to gain public voice by articulating their lived experience.
+She founded and leads Act Like A GRRRL, an autobiographical writing and performance program for teenage girls and adult women to gain public voice by articulating their lived experience.

-Vali is a recipient of the Nashville Business Journal’s 2013 Women of Influence Award as a “Trailblazer,” the Vanderbilt University Women Mentoring Women Award and was a finalist for the Avon Hello Tomorrow Fund to Empower Women and Change the World.
-She was a recipient of the Broadway World 2011 STAR Award and is consistently listed as one of Broadway World – Nashville’s “Top Directors” and “Top Actors.”
+Vali is a recipient of the Nashville Business Journal’s Women of Influence Award as a “Trailblazer,” the Vanderbilt University Women Mentoring Women Award and was a finalist for the Avon Hello Tomorrow Fund to Empower Women and Change the World and the Jaffee Award.
+She is a recipient of the Broadway World STAR Award and is consistently listed as one of Broadway World – Nashville’s “Top Directors” and “Top Actors.”
 She is a member of Leadership Nashville’s Class of 2014.
 In 2016, she was an inaugural recipient of the Louisa Nelson Award honoring women of achievement, inspiration, and vision in Nashville who show exemplary successes in their field and leadership in the community.

 Vali is a member of Actors Equity Association, and her work as an actor has been called “a tour-de-force,” and “seemingly effortless” by the Tennessean, “consistently excellent,” “major league” and “expert” by the Nashville Scene, and “a lesson on the acting craft without revealing that craft,” by stagecritic.com.
 BroadwayWorld describes her acting as “exhilarating and heartbreaking at the same time, giving audiences further proof of the sheer power of Forrister’s talents.”